What Is Schumann Resonance?

 |---|---|---|

-A PEMF device may include a 7.83 Hz setting, but the actual user experience depends on the whole device design.
+A PEMF device may include approximately 7.83 Hz as one of its settings, but the actual electromagnetic exposure depends on the entire device design.

 Why Schumann Resonance Became Popular in Wellness

-Schumann resonance became popular in wellness because it offers a powerful story:
+Schumann resonance became popular in wellness because it offers a compelling story:

-- The fundamental frequency is often cited around 7.83 Hz.
+- The fundamental mode is often referenced around 7.83 Hz.

 Nature is not a product manual.